stopiccot/OpenSubdiv/documentation/sdc_overview.rst

 encouraging the client to have subdivided sharpness values first, for use in more than one place, is therefore recommended.

 The complexity of the general case above is also unnecessary for most vertices.
 Any client using Sdc typically has more information about the nature of the vertex being subdivided and much of this can be avoided -- particularly for the smooth interior case that often dominates.
 More on that in the details of the Scheme classes.

 Given that most of the complexity has been moved into the template parameters for the mask queries, the Scheme class remains fairly simple.
 Like the Crease class, it is instantiated with a set of Options to avoid them cluttering the interface.
 It is currently little more than three methods for the mask queries for each vertex type.
 The set of masks may need to be extended in future to include limit masks and (potentially) masks for face-varying data sets (whose neighborhoods may vary in their definition).

 The mask queries have been written in a way that greatly simplifies the specializations required for each scheme.
 The generic implementation for both the edge-vertex and vertex-vertex masks take care of all of the creasing logic, requiring only a small set of specific masks to be assigned for each Scheme: smooth and crease masks for an edge-vertex, and smooth, crease and corner masks for a vertex-vertex.
-Other than the Bilinear case, which will specialize the mask queries to trivialize them for linear interpolation, the specializations for each Scheme should only require defining this set of masks -- and with two of them common (edge-vertex crease and vertex-vertex corner) the Catmark scheme only needs to define three.
+Other than the *Bilinear* case, which will specialize the mask queries to trivialize them for linear interpolation, the specializations for each *Scheme* should only require defining this set of masks -- and with two of them common (edge-vertex crease and vertex-vertex corner) the Catmark scheme only needs to define three.

 The <FACE>, <EDGE> and <VERTEX> interfaces
 ******************************************

-Mask queries require an interface to a topological neighborhood, currently labeled FACE, EDGE and VERTEX.
+Mask queries require an interface to a topological neighborhood, currently labeled **FACE**, **EDGE** and **VERTEX**.
 This naming potentially implies more generality than intended as such classes are only expected to provide the methods required of the mask queries to compute its associated weights.
-While all methods must be defined, some may rarely be invoked, and the client has considerable flexibility in the implementation of these -- they can defer some evaluations lazily until required, or be pro-active and cache information in member variables for immediate access.
+While all methods must be defined, some may rarely be invoked, and the client has considerable flexibility in the implementation of these: they can defer some evaluations lazily until required, or be pro-active and cache information in member variables for immediate access.

 An approach discussed in the past has alluded to iterator classes that clients would write to traverse their meshes.
 The mask queries would then be parameterized in terms of a more general and generic mesh component that would make use of more general traversal iterators.
 The advantage here is the iterators are written once, then traversal is left to the query and only what is necessary is gathered.
 The disadvantages are that clients are forced to write these to do anything, getting them correct and efficient may not be trivial (or possible in some cases), and that